EldritchElli/SDW/Core.md

 ### Resilience

-The Resilience Attribute dictates your character's resilience, natural Defences and immunity to illnesses.
+The Resilience Attribute dictates your character's resilience, natural defenses and immunity to illnesses.

 ### Psyche